kinoraw/kinoraw_repo/README.md

 A repository of tools to edit video with floss.

-## Kinoraw Tools (addon for blender 2.74)
+##Instructions to install blender addons

 * Download the zip file from this page and extract it somewhere or clone the repository with this command

     git clone https://github.com/kinoraw/kinoraw_repo.git

-* Once in Blender, open the user preferences window (ctrl+alt+u) and load the zip file named *kinoraw_tools_Vxxx.zip* with the button 'install from file' you can find at the bottom of the window.
+* Once in Blender, open the user preferences window (ctrl+alt+u) and load the zip file of each addon with the button 'install from file' you can find at the bottom of the window.

-* After that, you should activate the addon by presing the checkbox next to the addon
+* After that, you should activate each addon by presing the checkbox next to the addon

+## Kinoraw Tools (addon for blender 2.74)

 (Tested with blender 2.74)